Sorry! De informatie die je zoekt, is enkel beschikbaar in het Engels.

 In the last period, having formulated your research question and designed your research, you will work on your Master’s thesis, supervised by a lecturer from one of our research groups in Political Science.

-When you graduate you will have a knowledge and skill-set that is in high demand for decision-making positions at a high level on both a national and international level.
+When you graduate you will have a knowledge and skill-set that is in high demand for high-level decision-making positions in both the national and the international domain.

 Subjects